Sujan-Naik/Minecraft-World-Generation/README.md

 > Biome Specific World generation
 - Generation of trees
   - These can be vanilla Minecraft
-  - Or custom trees I have generated with fractals (size and complexity can be modified) :
+  - Or custom trees I have generated with fractals (size and complexity can be modified).
+  Below are 2 out of the 7 default ones.
 ![cherry](https://github.com/Sujan-Naik/Minecraft-World-Generation/assets/125016948/691f01ed-f415-413f-a0ac-80412f2a2ffd)

 ![Acacia tree](https://github.com/Sujan-Naik/Minecraft-World-Generation/assets/125016948/00544058-15ef-4059-9201-a2508d35e114)